Blog

 “It is imperative that customer satisfaction becomes an attainable goal rather than a slogan.”

 Today’s constantly evolving marketplace has changed for everyone.
 Technology has allowed companies to connect with their customers in new ways.
 It’s not that customer service isn’t still important.
 On the contrary, it’s as important as ever.
 But it’s no longer the only focus of the customer experience.
-The new reality is that customer experience is set to be the top brand differentiator in 2021 and beyond.
+The new reality is that customer experience has become the top brand differentiator and its importance continues to grow year over year.
 When research shows that customers spend 140% more with, and stay loyal for a period of up to 6 years to companies they rate with a high customer service score, it stands to reason that a company would be focusing resources and delivering a positive customer experience for such a high priority metric.
 Yet when Bain & Co. asked organizations to self-report their quality of customer experience, 80% of all polled believed they are delivering a superior experience.
 Their customers saw it quite differently – only 8% of customers thought they were receiving a great customer experience.

 “The willingness of a customer to remain loyal to a brand is directly tied to their customer experience